ioBroker Docker Image Docs

 LC_ALL | yes | de_DE.UTF-8 | The following locales are pre-generated: de_DE.UTF-8, en_US.UTF-8 |

-PACKAGES | no | none | Installs additional linux packages to your container, packages should be seperated by whitespace like this: package1 package2 package3 |
+PACKAGES | no | none | Installs additional Linux packages to your container, packages should be separated by whitespace like this: package1 package2 package3 |

 PERMISSION_CHECK | no | true | Checks and corrects all relevant permissions on container startup, can be true or false (!!!
 Use at your own risk !!!) |